svgorbunov-mc-sphere/synthesis-of-diamonds-mod/README.md

-coal-compressor-mod
+Synthesis of Diamonds Mod
 ===================

-Mod for converting coal to diamonds
+Mod for converting coal to diamonds.
+Forked from Coal Compressor Mod.